adetunjisunday/sunday-baby-step-in-data-analysis/README.md

 ![image](https://user-images.githubusercontent.com/107109434/174139917-97148845-f929-4ae2-926a-6f4c16968323.png)
 ![nig](https://user-images.githubusercontent.com/107109434/174140266-ff0f579e-201f-4198-95be-b90490e633f7.PNG)

-It is also noticeable that confirmed cases correlates with deaths and recovery steeps back to zero at Q3, 2021 for most countries.
+It is also noticeable that confirmed cases correlates with deaths and recovery steeps back to zero in August 2021 because no data has been recorded since then.